 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific targets on cancer cells.
 Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy but they also have their side effects.
 Monoclonal antibodies and multikinase inhibitors are types of targeted therapy used to treat gastric cancer.
 Currently, they are used in more advanced stages of gastric cancer but studies are ongoing to test if they may also be beneficial in relatively earlier stages.

-Manipal hospital is the best stomach cancer hospital in India that brings the expertise of several specialists, including surgeons, pathologists, oncologists, radiation therapists, and nurses, to bear in customizing treatment for each patient so that you can get the care you need right away.
+Manipal Hospitals is the best stomach cancer hospital in India that brings the expertise of several specialists, including surgeons, pathologists, oncologists, radiation therapists, and nurses, to bear in customizing treatment for each patient so that you can get the care you need right away.